Internet-Delivered CBT for Anxiety Disorders in Open Community Versus Clinical Service Recruitment A Meta-Analysis

-This course uses an empirical analysis to compare the effectiveness of internet delivered CBT for anxiety disorders based upon how clients were recruited.
+This course uses empirical analysis to compare the effectiveness of internet-delivered CBT for anxiety disorders based upon how clients were recruited.
 It has implications for the overall effectiveness of the intervention.
-This course is based upon material published in the Journal of Medical Internet Research and is available as an open access article.
+This course is based upon material published in the Journal of Medical Internet Research and is available as an open-access article.

 Authors: Romjin, Batelaan, Kok, Koning, Van Balkom, Titov, Riper

 Learning Objectives: This course will provide the practitioner with detailed information regarding internet-delivered CBT for anxiety disorders.
 Specifically, a professional will:

 - Describe iCBT and how it can help those with anxiety disorders

 - Explain how iCBT affects a patient differently than face-to-face CBT

 - Summarize how different recruitment strategies lead to different treatment effects.

 Citation: Romjin G., Batelaan N., Kok R., Koning J., Van Balkom A., Titov N., Riper H. (2019).
 Internet-Delivered Cognitive Behavioral Therapy for Anxiety Disorders in Open Community Versus Clinical Service Recruitment: Meta-Analysis.
 Journal of Medical Internet Research, Volume 21 (4).
 10.2196/11706

 This Ce-Classes.com course is approved for CE credit by: